Shifts: A Dataset of Real Distributional Shift Across Multiple Large-Scale Tasks: Assessment Metrics

-While clearly interpretable and intuitive, one concern that can be raised regarding error-retention curves is that they can be more sensitive to predictive performance than to the quality of uncertainty estimates, which can be seen in Figure~\ref{fig:example_retention_curves}b, which occurs on tasks where most errors have similar magnitude.
-Furthermore, for regression tasks retention curves are dominated by noise in the targets (aleatoric uncertainty) at low retention, when most systematic errors have been detected already.
-Thus, in this work we propose another metric which jointly assesses robustness and uncertainty estimation.
+While clearly interpretable and intuitive, one concern that can be raised regarding error-retention curves is that they can be more sensitive to predictive performance than to the quality of uncertainty estimates, which can be seen in Figure~\ref{fig:example_retention_curves}b.
+This occurs on tasks where most errors have similar magnitude.
+Furthermore, for regression tasks, retention curves are dominated by noise in the targets (aleatoric uncertainty) at low retention fractions, when most systematic errors have already been detected.
+Therefore, in this work we propose another metric which jointly assesses robustness and uncertainty estimation.

-First, we introduce the notion of `acceptable prediction', which is a prediction whose error is acceptably small.
-This concept is natural to tasks with a non-binary notion of error, e.g., regression problems.
+First, we introduce the notion of an ``acceptable prediction'', which is a prediction whose error is acceptably small.
+This concept is natural for tasks with a non-binary notion of error, e.g., regression problems.
 For classification tasks, where predictions are already either correct or incorrect (acceptable/non-acceptable), this concept can be introduced by considering different levels of risk for different misclassifications.
-Formally, we say that a prediction is acceptable if an appropriate metric of error or risk is below a task-dependant threshold.
+Formally, we say that a prediction is acceptable if an appropriate metric of error or risk $\mathcal{E}$ is below a \emph{fixed} task-dependent error threshold $T_e$.
+For example, if temperature is predicted to within a degree of the ground truth, then it is acceptable.
 This allows us to mitigate the issue of errors having similar magnitudes.

-For a given dataset, we first determine which predictions are acceptable, given ground truth labels.
-Then, we use a model's estimates of uncertainty to predict whether a prediction is acceptable of not.
-We calculate F1 for this binary classification task as for all detection thresholds and plot a curve of F1 vs. retention, as follows:
+This is expressed using via an indicator function as follows: \begin{empheq}{align} \mathcal{A}_{T_e}(\bm{x}) = \